 While it’s easy to assume chicken is just chicken, how it’s raised, and the quality of life it has while it matures, can make a huge difference to how it tastes on your plate, and how you feel about consuming it.

 Since the last World War, however, things changed.
 Rapid developments in technology and the demand for cheaper food soon saw chickens being cramped into vast barns, often in wire cages, and force-grown to generate a faster turnover.
-Mass production of chicken meat and eggs has not only caused a great deal of suffering on the part of the poor chicken, but eroded the purpose they’ve been raised for in the first place – a versatile, tasty protein.
+Mass production of chicken meat and eggs has not only caused a great deal of suffering on the part of the poor chicken, but eroded the purpose they’ve been raised for in the first place – a versatile, healthy and tasty protein.